North, Central American and Caribbean nations at the FIFA World Cup: 1998: Jamaica's first World Cup

 For the first time in the competition, the group-stages were expanded from 24 teams to 32.
 CONCACAF zone determine the three CONCACAF representatives at the 1998 FIFA World Cup.
 A total of 30 CONCACAF teams entered the competition.
 Mexico, the United States, and Jamaica qualified for the World Cup.
 Jamaica qualified first time for the World Cup.

 Jamaica ended in Group H, along with Argentina, Croatia, and Japan.
 Their first game was a 3–1 defeat to Croatia in Lens, with Robbie Earle scoring Jamaica's goal.
 It was followed by a 5–0 defeat to Argentina at Paris' Parc des Princes.
 Jamaica ended its participation with a 2–1 victory over Japan in Lyon, with Theodore Whitmore scoring both goals.
 The team finished 22nd out of the 32 teams.
-In the 1998 World Cup in France, US team lost all three group matches, 2–0 to Germany, 2–1 to Iran, and 1–0 to Yugoslavia, and so finished in last place in its group and 32nd in the field of 32.
+In the 1998 World Cup in France, US team lost all three group matches, 2–0 to Germany, 2–1 to Iran, and 1–0 to Yugoslavia, and so finished in last place in both its group and the overall tournament.
 Head coach Steve Sampson received much of the blame for the performance as a result of abruptly cutting team captain John Harkes, whom Sampson had ironically named "Captain for Life" shortly before, as well as several other players who were instrumental to the qualifying effort, from the squad.
 It emerged in February 2010 that Sampson removed Harkes from the team due to Harkes allegedly having an affair with teammate Eric Wynalda's wife.
 Mexico was placed in Group E, with the Netherlands, Korea Republic and Belgium.
 Mexico started against Korea Republic losing 0–1 but came back to win 3–1.
 Belgium had started beating Mexico 2–0 but they came back to tie 2–2.
 The third game against Netherlands ended in another 2–2 result which resulted in qualification to the Round of 16.
 In the next round, Mexico faced Germany.
-Although having the lead Mexico did not manage to hold onto it and lost the game 2–1.
-At the ranking remained the 13 place.
+Although having the lead Mexico did not manage to hold onto it and lost the game 2–1, finishing 13th overall.